CREAWEB2014/Alpha-Accounting/wp-content/plugins/booking/readme.txt

 == Changelog ==

+= 4.0.1 =
+ * Fix issue of not posbility to make the reservation, when using only the booking form, without calendar.
+ * Load the jQuery 1.7.1, if the theme is loaded older version by default
+ * Do not load by default the Bootstrap JS if its lower then BS version, at client side of site.
+At these versions we are do not need the bootstrap at client side, so its mean that at client side in this case we can use the jQuery version older than 1.7.1 version.
 = 4.0 =
 * Features and issue fixings in All versions:
  * New clean stylish interface of Booking Listing menu page